 Unsecured and subordinated

 Finally, investors need to be aware that bank hybrids are unsecured and subordinated.
 We may be stating the obvious here, however, it is worth pointing out that hybrids are not protected by the government.
 Furthermore, the hybrid investor ranks behind all other creditors, except for ordinary shareholders, in an insolvency event.
 Basically, hybrid investments behave like debt on the upside and equity on the downside.

 We’ll leave the last comment to ASIC:

 “Warning: If the bank experiences financial difficulty, bank hybrids can be converted into bank shares, which may be worth less than your initial investment, or even written off completely, meaning you could lose all of your capital.”

-We hope this article is a timely reminder that hybrid securities do carry some level of risk regardless of the way they are marketed by financial intermediaries.
+Remember hybrid securities carry some level of risk regardless of the way they are marketed by financial intermediaries.

 The information provided in this document is of a general nature only, is not personal investment advice and has been prepared without taking into account your investment objectives, financial situation or particular needs (including financial and taxation issues).
 Investors should read and consider the investment in full and seek advice from their financial adviser or other professional adviser before deciding to invest.

 The Education of a Value Investor by Guy Spier